JAMKT/team-management-app/API.md

 * answer (string)
 * categories (array of objects)
     * one parameter inside of the categories array: id (id, string)
+        * this needs to be an array even if we only pass 1 id

 For **PUT** (question):
 * question (string)
 * answer (string)
+* categories (array of objects)
+    * one parameter inside of the categories array: id (id, string)
+        * this needs to be an array even if we only pass 1 id

 For **POST** (category):
 * name (string)